smoeding/puppet-debconf/README.md

 Debian based systems use the debconf database to record configuration choices the user made during the installation of a package.
 The system uses the stored answers and therefore does not need to query the user again when the package is upgraded or reinstalled at a later time.

 The debconf type allows preseeding the database with given answers to allow an unattended package installation or modification of package defaults.
+The type can optionally also manage the seen flag for an item.

 The standard `package` type uses the responsefile parameter to provide a file with preseeded answers during installation.
 The `debconf` type is a more general solution as it allows to update settings without the need to install the package at the same time.